• Home

 Closing and After

-In the case of sellers, no standardized closing documents has been developed by the CFPB, so Settlement Agents will be using a variety of forms, but whatever form is being used it will have he same purpose, the account for all funds coming into and going out of the transaction which affect the seller.
+In the case of sellers, no standardized closing documents has been developed by the CFPB, so Settlement Agents will be using a variety of forms, but whatever form is being used it will have the same purpose, the account for all funds coming into and going out of the transaction which affect the seller.
 In a resale transaction, after review and approval of the settlement statements by all parties, the sellers execute the deed of conveyance transferring title of the property to the buyers.
 We review and explain, in detail, these important documents to both buyers and sellers.

 Next the sellers execute various affidavits and certificates assuring the property is free of encumbrances, other than those found on record, and to comply with the assorted Virginia and Federal tax-reporting requirements.
 Sellers, when finished with the transfer side of the closing, depart.
 We then review and explain to the buyers or borrowers the legal meaning, purpose and effect of the various instruments involved to complete the loan transaction and give buyers or borrowers an explanation of title insurance and the opportunity to select the form of title insurance desired for the property.

-On resale transactions, not later than the morning of the first business day following settlement, documents are taken to the Clerk's Office of the Circuit Court in the City or County where the property is located for recording among the land records.
-On refinancing transactions, Federal law often mandates a waiting period of three business days during which borrowers may cancel the loan without explanation.
+On most transactions, documents are electronically recorded among the land records of the Circuit Court in which the property is located on the same day as closing.
+On consumer-loan refinancing transactions, Federal law often mandates a waiting period of three business days during which borrowers may cancel the loan without explanation.
+We begin disbursing funds involved in the closing immediately upon receipt of verification of recording.

 Title Insurance